Skip to contents

 • disc_qs: locations of discrete components, corresponding to duplicated values in the input qs.
 May be numeric(0) if there are no discrete components.

 • disc_ps_range: a list of length equal to the number of point masses in the discrete distribution.
-Each entry is a numeric vector of length two with the value of the cdf approaching the point mass from the left and from the right.
+Each entry is a numeric vector of length two with the value of the CDF approaching the point mass from the left and from the right.